-"System" or "Gas System" means the facilities designated as the District's gas supply, transmission and distribution facilities to supply gas within the District's service area for domestic or commercial use, including all properties, real, personal, mixed or otherwise, now owned or hereafter acquired by the District through acquisition, construction and completion, or otherwise, and used in connection with the gas supply, transmission and distribution facilities of the District, and in any way appertaining thereto, whether situated within or without the limits of the District.
-The System expressly does not include the District's facilities used in connection with or apportioned to its water system.
+"System" or "Water System" means the facility designated as the District's water supply, waterworks and other related improvements and facilities to supply water within the District's service area for irrigation, domestic or commercial use, and lines, laterals, equipment and appurtenances for the District and its customers, consisting of all properties, real, personal, mixed or otherwise, now owned or hereafter acquired by the District through acquisition, construction and completion, or otherwise, and used in connection with the water system of the District, and in any way appertaining thereto, whether situated within or without the limits of the District.
+The System expressly does not include the District's facilities used in connection with or apportioned to its gas system.

-"System Revenues" means all income and revenues derived by the District from the ownership and operation of the System, or any part thereof, whether resulting from improvements, extensions, enlargements, repairs or betterments thereto, or otherwise, including, without limitation, all investment income and the designated terms include all revenues received by the District or by any municipal corporation succeeding to the rights of the District from the System, and from the sale and use of gas, gas service, gas facilities or a combination thereof, by means of the System owned and operated by the District, as the same may at any time exist, to serve customers outside the present District limits, as well as customers within the present District limits, but excluding the proceeds of any general (ad valorem) taxes levied by the District, and excluding the proceeds of any restricted donations, restricted grants, loans or other moneys derived by the District from other than the operation of the System, or any part thereof.
-The System Revenues expressly do not include the District's revenues from its water system.
+"System Revenues" means all income and revenues derived by the District from the ownership and operation of the System, or any part thereof, whether resulting from improvements, extensions, enlargements, repairs or betterments thereto, or otherwise, including, without limitation, all investment income and the designated terms include all revenues received by the District or by any municipal corporation succeeding to the rights of the District from the System, and from the sale and use of water, water service, water facilities or a combination thereof, by means of the System owned and operated by the District, as the same may at any time exist, to serve customers outside the present District limits, as well as customers within the present District limits, but excluding the proceeds of any general (ad valorem) taxes levied by the District, and excluding the proceeds of any restricted donations, restricted grants, loans or other moneys derived by the District from other than the operation of the System, or any part thereof.
+The System Revenues expressly do not include the District's revenues from its gas system.